Harvard Style Guide: Introduction

 Moriarty, D. (2012) Funding models for Irish film makers.
 Dublin: Collins Press.

 Short quotations are generally held to be two or three lines in length.
+They are kept within the structure of the sentence in which they appear.
 An example of a short direct quotation would be

 It was reported that 'findings show children have a high level of enjoyment, while exercising with the system as indicated by the positive responses to all three questions' (Fitzgerald et al., 2008, p.
 66).